aritchie/blog/input/posts/shinysettings.md

-Title: Settings in a new light with Shiny
+Title: Settings in a New Light - Shiny Style
 Image: images/shiny_logo.png
-Published: 5/5/2019
+Published: 5/3/2019
 Tags:
     - Xamarin
     - OSS
     - Shiny
 ---
 <img src="images/shiny_logo.png" width="100" />

 I know - Preferences & Settings are a dime a dozen these days, but I'm such a big advocated of decoupled software that I had to do things differently.

 You've probably seen code similar to this before: